aws-amplify/docs/js/api.md

 ##### Type Generation using GraphQL Schemas

-When working with GraphQL data, it is useful to import your types from your schema into your code for type safety.
-You can easily do this with Amplify CLI's automated code generation feature.
-The CLI automatically downloads GraphQL Introspection Schemas from your defined GraphQL endpoint and generates TypeScript or Flow classes for you.
-Every time you push your GraphQL API, the CLI will confirm if you want to generate the types and statements.
+When working with GraphQL data it is useful to import types from your schema for type safety.
+You can do this with the Amplify CLI's automated code generation feature.
+The CLI automatically downloads GraphQL Introspection Schemas from the defined GraphQL endpoint and generates TypeScript or Flow classes for you.
+Every time you push your GraphQL API, the CLI will provide you the option to generate types and statements.

 If you want to generate your GraphQL statements and types, run: